Objective of the Master of Business Administration in Professional Accountancy

-The advanced core requirement provides the breadth of knowledge focusing on functional areas of business, such as accounting, management information systems, finance, operations management, marketing, and quantitative analysis.
-In addition to these, global business decision making, contemporary organizations and leadership skills are also included in the advanced core component.
+The core competenciesrequirement provides the breadth of knowledge focusing on functional areas of business, such as accounting, management information systems, finance, operations management, marketing, and quantitative analysis.
+In addition to these, global business decision making, contemporary organizations and leadership skills and business ethics are also included in the core competencies component.
 This component is presented within a framework that emphasizes analytical and problem solving skills and focuses on the professional perspectives in the management of business organizations, as well as the importance of written and oral communication skills.

 The Major Concentration - Semester Hours: 36